We are a cooperative that organises the reuse of construction materials. We dismantle, process and trade salvaged building components.

 Through this study, we realised that despite the high level of professionalisation of the sector, many dealers are focusing on rustic materials destined for the domestic rural market.
 Few were geared towards selling what comes out of large building compounds of the service sector, which then and now makes up the bulk of demolition debris in metropolitan areas like the Brussels Region.
 Rotor Deconstruction grew out of the realisation that certain dots needed urgent connection.

-Global Award for Sustainable Architecture 2015, given by the LOCUS Foundation, under the protection of UNESCO.
+Global Award for Sustainable Architecture given by the LOCUS Foundation, under the protection of UNESCO, 2015.

-Blueprint Architecture award 2015, given by Blueprint Magazine London.
+Blueprint Architecture award given by Blueprint Magazine London, 2015.

-Maaskant Prijs 2015, given to Maarten Gielen on behalf of Rotor by the mayor of Rotterdam, Ahmed Aboutaleb.
+Maaskant Prijs given by the mayor of Rotterdam Ahmed Aboutaleb, 2015.

-Silver Publica Award in the category “Most Sustainable Public Market,” given at Publica 2016 in Brussels.
+Silver Publica Award in the category “Most Sustainable Public Market,” given at Publica in Brussels, 2016.

-Life cycle in practice Award in the category recycling, given at ECOCIR 2016 in Gembloux.
+Life cycle in practice Award in the category recycling, given at ECOCIR in Gembloux, 2016.

-Ecodesign Pro Award 2016, attributed by Ovam, the waste administration of the Flemish Region
+Ecodesign Pro Award attributed by Ovam, the waste administration of the Flemish Region, 2016.

 Henry van de Velde Company Award 2016, received during the award ceremony on January 19th, 2017.